- BOOK REVIEWS

 The Kensington Club

-Please let the organiser know that you saw their event on the Heritage Portal.
-If any of the information is incorrect please email email@example.com
+Please let the organiser know that you saw their event on The Heritage Portal.
+If any of the details above are incorrect please email firstname.lastname@example.org.